Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Simulation Experiments

 \subsection{Simulation Results}

-We compare our algorithm with the centralized one-point ZOO algorithm in \cite{Fazel18}, where $\mathbf{K}$ is updated by taking an average of multiple repeated global cost evaluations.
+We compare our algorithm with the centralized one-point ZOO algorithm\footnote{There have been many distributed RL algorithms under different settings in recent years.
+Distributed algorithms with consensus-based global information estimation (e.g., \cite{Li19,Zhang2018fully}) are applicable to the problem solved in this paper.
+However, they usually converge slower than their centralized counterparts due to the consensus-based estimation/interaction.
+Therefore, we only compare with the centralized algorithm to show our improved convergence rate.} in \cite{Fazel18}, where $\mathbf{K}$ is updated by taking an average of multiple repeated global cost evaluations.
 Fig. \ref{fig simulations} shows the simulation results, where the performance is evaluated with given initial states of all the robots.
-When implementing the algorithms, each component of the initial states are randomly generated from a truncated normal distribution $\mathcal{N}(0,1)$.
+When implementing the algorithms, each component of the initial states are randomly generated from a truncated normal distribution with mean 0 and variance 1 .
 Moreover, we set $\eta=10^{-6}$, $r=1$, $T_K=1000$, $T_J=50$ for both Algorithm \ref{alg:lqr1} and the centralized algorithm.
 In Fig. \ref{fig simulations}, we show the performance trajectory of the controller generated by different algorithms.
 When $s=10$, Algorithm \ref{alg:lqr1} is a BCD algorithm without clustering, i.e., each cluster only contains one robot, while $s=3$ corresponds to the clustering strategy in (\ref{formation cluster}).
 The extrapolation weight $w_i^k$ for each agent $i$ at each step $k$ is uniformly set.
 So $w_i^k=0$ implies that Algorithm \ref{alg:lqr1} is not accelerated.
 To compare the variance of the controller performance for different algorithms, we conduct gradient estimation for 50 times in each iteration, and plot the range of performance induced by all the estimated gradients, as shown in the shaded areas of Fig. \ref{fig simulations} (a).
 Each solid trajectory in Fig. \ref{fig simulations} corresponds to a controller updated by using an average of the estimated gradients for the algorithm.
-Fig. \ref{fig simulations} (b) shows the trajectories of agents by implementing the convergent controller generated by Algorithm \ref{alg:lqr1} with $s=3$, and $w_i^k=0.5$, $i\in\mathcal{V}$, $k=0,...,T_K-1$.
+Fig. \ref{fig simulations} (b) and (c) show the trajectories of agents by implementing the initial stabilizing controller and the convergent controller learned by Algorithm \ref{alg:lqr1} with $s=3$, and $w_i^k=0.5$, $i\in\mathcal{V}$, $k=0,...,T_K-1$, respectively, for $t\in[0,15]$.
 From the simulation results, we have the following observations: